jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/sla/accuracy.md

 - Both the environment
   and the source code
   are accessible.
-- The environment is pair to the code, i.e., the environment corresponds to the provided branch.
+- The environment is paired with the code, i.e., the environment corresponds to the provided branch.
 - Stable environment